leandromoreira/fake-as-fuck/README.md

 Last week a friend planted a seed of doubt in my mind!
 How do we write an automated browser task without getting noticed by a bot detector?

 Well, I started raising questions about the problem and its subproblems:
-* How does a bot detector works?
+* How does a bot detector work?
-  * Identifying repeated/predictable input values?
+  * Identifying repeated/predictable input values.
-  * Looking at HTTP metadata like headers `User-Agent`?
+  * Looking at HTTP metadata like headers `User-Agent`.
-  * Detecting bot behavior by traits such as typing speed, lack of mouse movement, and etc?
+  * Detecting bot behavior by traits such as typing speed, lack of mouse movement, etc.
-  * Noticing a lot of actions from a single actor? (same IP/user agent)
+  * Noticing a lot of actions from a single actor (same IP/user agent).
   * And so on...

 Once I had thought about a bunch of subproblems, I started writing code to solve each one of them.

-To fight the predictability on the input values, I wrote a small function to randomly generate data based on some arbibrary rules (for instance name):
+To fight the predictability of the input values, I wrote small functions to randomly generate data based on some arbitrary rules (for instance name):
 ```python
 import random